o-botics/website/_templates/robot_index.md

 ---
 <!-- Do not edit below -->
 layout: page
-subclass: Versions
+subclass: Models
 <!-- Do not edit above -->

-name: MOOC
+name: <!-- Robot name here -->
-priority: 1
+priority:
 publish: true
 ---